 Touch and Tone

 Touch, in its simplest form, refers to the effort required to press the piano keys.
-Unfortunately, the specifications provided by the manufacturers, expressed in grams, don't do justice to this complicated subject.
-The apparent touch can be very different when the piano is played fast and loud than when it is played soft and slow, and this difference is not captured in the numbers.
-If you are other than a beginner, be sure to try it out both ways.
+Unfortunately, the specifications provided by the manufacturers, expressed in grams, don’t do justice to this complicated subject.
+The apparent touch can be very different when the piano is played quickly and loudly than when it is played softly and slowly, and this difference is not captured in the numbers—if you’re a player, be sure to try it out both ways.

 Advanced pianists tend to prefer a touch that is moderately firm because it provides better control than a very light touch, and strengthens the muscles.
 Too light a touch, even for a beginner, can cause laziness, but too firm a touch can be physically harmful over time.
 The touch of most new pianos today is within a reasonable range for their intended audience, but the touch of older pianos can vary a lot, depending on condition.
 A piano teacher may be able to assist in evaluating the touch of a piano for a beginner, particularly if considering an entry-level or used piano.